gsaravanan1/gs-usage-data-agg/README.md

 5. Run the script : * *python3 usage_data_agg.py* *

 *** The script will read the config file, process the data, and display the sorted output.
-Any anomalies (invalid AccountId or non-integer values) will be logged separately. ***
+Any anomalies (invalid AccountId or non-integer values) will be logged and output separately. ***

 # Output (expected)